 “Ms, I see a lot of food but no drinks.
 Are you sure you don’t want to try our special drink, Bissap Sobolo, for only IDR10,000?”

 Realizing I was right, they stopped to buy our drinks.
 More people started coming to our stand to try our “unique, refreshing, and special drink” the way I marketed it.
-Seeing my hands working non-stop to serve people drinks, I persuaded them to buy our snacks as well.
+Seeing my hands working constantly to serve people drinks, I persuaded them to buy our snacks as well.

 Our stand sold out not long after that.
 We ended up gathering IDR 3 million and donating all of it to rebuilding two kindergartens in Garut.
-My weekly persuading training ended up making a great impact for the kids in Garut.
+I learned that I enjoyed finding different ways to approach and connect with people—

-Word count: 382
+Word count: 327